 Head back to the hotel for a treatment in our spa from a range of top product houses to relax and unwind followed by afternoon tea, which includes whisky infused delicacies like Dundee Cake and Cranachan Meringue – a modern take on a traditional Scottish dessert.

 Expect more of the same for dinner – a contemporary twist on Scottish classics, but before you dine, why not take a stroll around our 55 acres of beautiful grounds to work up a good appetite?

-After breakfast take a leisure drive over the previously mentioned new road bridge and then loop round to the Kincardine Bridge, which crosses the Firth of Forth to see the Kelpies in Falkirk, the largest equine sculptures in the world, and visit the Falkirk Wheel.
-Besides the rotating boatlift, which connects the Forth and Clyde Canal with the Union Canal, there are lots to see and so just off the towpath whatever your age.
+After breakfast take a leisurely drive over the previously mentioned new road bridge and then loop round to the Kincardine Bridge, which crosses the Firth of Forth to see the Kelpies in Falkirk, the largest equine sculptures in the world, and visit the Falkirk Wheel.
+Besides the rotating boatlift, which connects the Forth and Clyde Canal with the Union Canal, there is lots to see and enjoy just off the towpath, whatever your age.

 With so much to experience in Edinburgh, why not start planning your stay at Norton House now?
 Book here.